 With most development focussed on the west coast, the east coast and centre of the island offer a fascinating insight into a quieter, more rural and traditional way of life.
 For a taste of this rural life, head to Babboneau, a quiet farming community set in the hills and meet a local Kweyol family.
 Learn about their traditions, the spices and plants they grow and the traditions still practised within the community.
 Or head to the agricultural and fishing villages of the east coast.

 Saint Lucia is home to over 160 species of birds, including six endemic species.
 There are a number of key birding sites on the island including the Millet Bird Sanctuary, where over 30 species, including five endemic ones, can be found.
 The Des Cartier Rainforest Trail is one of the best sites for bird watching on the island.
 It offers possibly the best chance of seeing the rarer birds, including the Saint Lucia parrot, the national bird.
 If you're braving the strenuous trail up Gros Piton you can also spot endemic birds along the hike.

 Dive and snorkel in the coral reefs

-The west coast offers great snorkelling and diving opportunities with coral reefs and coral fish just a few metres off the shore in some areas.
-In particular, a marine management area protects much of the southwest shore line and the protected reefs offer good snorkelling and diving here.
+The west coast offers great snorkeling and diving opportunities with coral reefs and coral fish just a few metres off the shore in some areas.
+In particular, a marine management area protects much of the southwest shore line and the protected reefs offer good snorkeling and diving here.